JimEv87/MS1/README.md

 - A carousel type feature to showcase the varies singles and album artwork
 - Add more pictures to the Gallery
 - Add a fans gig review section
+- Add more content to the About page, possibly an interview

 ## Technologies Used